 - There should be a group leader who determines meeting locations, study session times and keeps the group informed about next week’s subject.

-- The group should determine what they will cover from the start; the leader will only ensure that the group stays on track.
+- The study group should determine what they will cover from the start; the leader will only ensure that the group stays on track.

 - Be sure to review together, go over difficult homework questions, and address any other problems group members face during class.